splunk/observability-workshop/content/en/s4r/_index.md

 hidden: true
 ---

-In this workshop, we will be showing how Splunk Observability Cloud provides instant visibility of the user experience – from the perspective of the front-end application to its back-end services – showing off some of the most compelling product features and differentiators of **Splunk Observability Cloud**:
+In this workshop, we will be showing how Splunk Observability Cloud provides instant visibility of the user experience – from the perspective of the front-end application to its back-end services – Letting you experience some of the most compelling product features and differentiators of **Splunk Observability Cloud**:

 * Infrastructure Monitoring
 * **Full-fidelity** Real User Monitoring (RUM)